 Immigration, fashion, prisons, climate change, poverty, discrimination, disease, war, peace – anything that happens on Earth is fair game for geographers.

-Students may focus on either human or physical geography courses or a combination of both.
+Students can focus on human, physical or environmental geography or choose a combination of courses.

 Our geography program encourages in-depth, interdisciplinary and critical views of how people's activities in political, economic, social and cultural dimensions create environments and are influenced by them.